 Your credit history IS important

-Your credit history is a permanent record of all your finance agreement and applications, so it’s a very important consideration for any lender when reviewing your application.
+Your credit history is a record of all your finance agreements and applications, so it’s a very important consideration for any lender when reviewing your application.
 Everything that has happened with your finance agreements is recorded and will either work for you or against you.

 If you have missed payments, defaulted on loans or have too many loans all outstanding at any time, a lender is much less likely to consider you a safe bet.
 On the other hand, if you have a steady track record of taking out loans and then paying them off on time, making all your payments and borrowing within your means, a lender will look more favourably on your application.

-Negative factors on your credit history will drop off the record after a period of time, so you won’t be penalised forever if you miss a few payments or get yourself into a bit of financial trouble.
-However, it will hurt you for quite a while, which is why we always tell you to keep your repayment levels comfortably within your means with plenty of breathing room in case of trouble.
+Negative factors on your credit history will undoubtedly hurt your chances of getting any sort of finance, but they will drop off the record after a period of time, so you won’t be penalised forever if you miss a few payments or get yourself into a bit of financial trouble.